Krasko25/Obsidian-Sync/Archive/Tdiary.md

 2) I continue to find creative ways to challenge myself during workouts.
 3) I will finally fall asleep on time.

+==January 17th, 2024== This note was written on January 20th

+I still had no electricity.
+Also I got a phone call about my exams yesterday, I had to appear at one place to sign some documents.
+I also had some online lectures today.
+Obviously I would not be able to be present on them because I had no electricity.
+I came up with this plan: go to the place where I needed to sign documents and use mobile network to participate on the main online class there (there is no mobile network in my village).

+This time I got the the bus stop without running!!!
+Though I was originally planning to take a previous bus...
+Anyway, it's still counts!

+There were some unexpected events, so I had to participate in that online class while being on the street.
+That teacher allowed people not to write a summary of a lecture if the one was answering during an online class (I must have made a few grammar mistakes here so feel free to correct me).
+However, the teacher did not allow me to do this, because I already have got a few grades like this.
+I was trying to persist.
+The teacher asked me about my reasons.
+I said, that I would have to write a lecture if I don't get a grade.
+She laughed and said that it would not kill me to write a lecture once in a while.

+After that I signed those documents.
+There were two options: easier exam and harder one.
+I have chosen the harder variation, because it will give me more options for learning in the future.
+I got to choose the subjects, that I wanted to be examined for.
+Other than the subjects, that I needed to get to the university on my profession, I choose the written and oral English exams.
+I don't have to participate in them, I did it just for fun.
+I think, that I have some good chance to pass them successfully.

+After I got home I helped my father with one business.
+We still had no electricity, so he decided to use the electricity generator, that was bought many years before, but was not used.
+Though it was placed far from our home, so we had to use a car.
+The generator weighted more than 50 kg, so it was quite hard to deliver it, we spend more than an hour to do that.
+Obviously, as soon as we brought the generator (how else could this be), the electricity from government was turned on.

+I don't recall the other part of this day, because I'm writing it on January 20th.
 ==January 18th, 2024==
 Today I finally started my day exactly how I wanted.
 I woke up at 5:30 am, did a quick stretching, did some morning duties outside of the house, did my scoliosis routine, had a meditation and a breakfast.
 I had my entire morning routine finished at 6:45 am.
 It feels awesome.